miatsivitse/Big-Data-ETL/README.md

 ### Amazon Reviews Analysis: Mobile Apps
 - There were a total of 321 unique customers who gave more than 100 reviews in the dataset
 - The average number of reviews given by each unqiue customer was 2.1357
+- The average star rating of mobile apps was 3.981
+- The total count of reviews with a 5 star rating was 2,699,889

 ### Amazon Reviews Analysis: Furniture